zlongxiao/1pan/README.md

 # 1pan

-Store files into the filecoin network.
+Store uplod files into the filecoin network.

+How it works :